 This might happen if the topic you pick is trendy or if the search authority is very high.

 The engaged audience is the total sum of the people who engage with your pins.
-It matters because, on Pinterest, there are multiple ways to engage on a pin.
+It matters because there are multiple ways to engage on a pin on Pinterest.
 This metric will enable you to outline a more precise understanding of how well your pins are doing.
-It includes all the saves, reactions, and comments/clicks on the pins.
+It includes all the saves, reactions, and comments/clicks on the pins in the Pinterest analytics.

 If your engagements are higher than the total number of engaged audiences, it means that your audience is highly engaged and thoroughly enjoys the content you put up.
 Since all your pins are super engaged, it means that you are doing a pretty good job!

 The total monthly audience is the total number of people who saw your pins or engaged with them in the past 30 days.
 This is one of the most useful metrics if you want to create comparison reports and check on the monthly progress.